 WMU Archives Photograph Collection

-This collection contains images from WMU’s history including views of the campus from the construction phase of the original campus in 1904 through the present, campus athletics, buildings, some faculty and staff, and the 250,000 plus image collection of photographs of the Office of University Relations.
+This collection contains images from WMU’s history including views of the campus from the construction phase of the original campus in 1904 through the present, campus athletics, buildings, some faculty and staff, and the 250,000 plus image collection of photographs of the Office of Marketing and Strategic Communications.

 You can also view a selection of WMU archives photographs online.